 What to Put in the Subject Line of an Email Cover Letter

-Many employers place job ads on their company website or on classified ad websites.
-Most of the time, you can respond to...
+Employers often place job ads on their company websites or on job search or classified ad websites.
+Sometimes, you must apply through...